BU-EC551/FPGAng/readme.md

 ### Introduction

-It is based on the signal(distance) from the ultrasonic sensors(hc-sr04).
-There are two in front, one on left and one on right.
+It is based on the signal(distance) from the ultrasonic sensors(hc-sr04).We mounted 4 ultrasonic sensors on the RC car, 2 on the front and one on either side.

 ### Distance Detection